howdyai/botkit-starter-slack/readme.md

 There are a myriad of methods you can use to set up an application on Slack, here are some of your options:

-#### Use Botkit Studio
-[Botkit Studio](https://studio.botkit.ai/signup?code=slackglitch) is a set of tools that adds capabilities to the open source Botkit library by offering hosted GUI interfaces for script management and action trigger definition.

-While Botkit Studio is *not required* to build a bot using Botkit, we highly recommend it as your bot will be easier to manage, customize and extend.

 #### Install Botkit

 [Remix this project on Glitch](https://glitch.com/~botkit-slack)